FAQ - SAFE AT HOME

 Q. How does the program secure my contact information?

-A. A secure computer database has been created by the Secretary of State's office to house all data provided by participants.
+A. A secure computer database houses all data provided by participants.
 Both the physical and electronic security are maintained at the highest level.

 Q. Who has access to my application and contact information?

-A. The SaH program coordinator is the only person with access to the participant database.
-There is one additional staff member who is trained to manage the database, but will only be granted access if absolutely necessary.
-If directed by a court order, Safe at Home is required to release the information to the court.
+A. SaH program staff members are the only ones with access to the participant database.
+Safe at Home is required to release the information to a court if directed by court order.
 Also, if we receive a valid law enforcement request, information will be released to the requesting officer.

 Q. How will I get my mail?